wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= 3.4.2 =
+- Fixed an issue with some sites getting a blank screen for the members menu due to a PHP short tag usage.

 = 3.4.1 =
 - Added an option to bulk update the "Membership Level" value of a group of members.
 - Added an option to bulk update the "Access Starts" date value of a group of members.